brookeperkins/computer-setup-script/README.md

 VSCode is a code editor that comes with many helpful features to streamline your development process.
 It also comes with an integrated terminal, debugging capabilities, and a very helpful built-in source control UI.

 VSCode is where you will doing the vast majority of your work.
-Since VSCode relies on a GUI, this will be installed on through Windows, not Ubuntu.
+For Windows users, because VSCode relies on a GUI you will install it through Windows, not Ubuntu.

 1. Vist [VSCode](https://code.visualstudio.com) to download VSCode.
 1. Launch the installer and follow the onscreen prompts.